 On one occasion, while still dressed in her Sunday best, her father took her and her brothers Bill, Frank and Arthur to the river.

-Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 15 children (but not all survived to adulthood) - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Frank, Alma, Arthur, Gladys, Bert and Dudley.
+Sid, who died in 1919 aged 46, married Selina Rose Hawkins, and they had 15 children (but not all survived to adulthood) - Norman, Evelyn, William, Grace, Sidney, Eric, Doris, Esme, Jack Frank, Alma, Arthur, Gladys, Bert and Dudley.

 Dudley was the only surviving family member by 2009.
 Sid and family moved away from Nunns' Paddock and built a house nearby on Brisbane Road, Dinmore.

 Alma, who did not marry, then bought a house not far down Brisbane Road.
 Alma says that Nunns' Paddock was sold to Slack’s Slaughter Yard.